Natural Remedies to Improve Your Memory

 - Shred an artichoke and place in a jar, cover with water.
 Put the top on the jar and place it in a pot of boiling water.
 Leave on low heat for two hours (if necessary add more water in the jar).
 Remove and strain the contents.
 Drink 3 tablespoons 3 times a day.

 - Leave 4 prunes soaked in water (in a glass) for 12 hours.
-Whip the plums with a glass of warm milk and a fig. Drink at night before bed to promote memory retention (also used for constipation).
+Whip the plums with a glass of warm milk and a fig. Drink at night before bed to improve your memory (it’s also used for constipation).

 - Extract the juice of a grapefruit and an orange.
 Peel and chop an apple.
 Put everything in a blender.
 Drink every other day, but especially before an exam.
-It is a nutrient rich remedy that improves memory and is perfect for consuming while studying because it enables you to focus better.
+This nutrient-rich remedy helps improve your memory and is perfect for consuming while studying because it enables you to focus better.